What Is Migraine?

 FACT

 Migraine is a complex neurological disease with a genetic basis, involving neurovascular dysfunction, neurogenic inflammation, and central sensitization.
-The headache is just one of the symptoms.
+Headache is just one of its symptoms.

 MYTH